 “My journey didn’t finish in Zimbabwe.
 I’ve also travelled to South Africa, Botswana, Uganda and Rwanda, continuing to expand my knowledge of the great African continent.

-“I highly recommend applying for a CSU Global opportunity – you won’t be disappointed.”
+“I highly recommend applying for an overseas opportunity – you won’t be disappointed.”

 Take your study around the world with Charles Sturt University

 We’re a regional university with a global outlook.
 That means you can be a truly global graduate.
-Take a look at what’s on offer and explore the world with CSU Global.
+Take a look at what’s on offer and explore the world with our study abroad options.
 Studying overseas you can build your skills, experience another culture, enhance your résumé and meet new people – all while having an epic time!
 And the opportunities are available to everyone, whether you’re studying online or on campus.
 What are you waiting for?